Lori Alhadeff

 Lori Alhadeff (née Robinovitz; born February 11, 1975) is an American activist, member of the Broward County School Board, and founder of school-safety organization Make Our Schools Safe.
-Her 14-year-old daughter, Alyssa Alhadeff, was murdered in the Stoneman Douglas High School shooting on February 14, 2018.
+Her 14-year-old daughter, Alyssa Alhadeff, was murdered in the Parkland high school shooting on February 14, 2018.
 Alhadeff gained national attention after making an appearance the day after the shooting on CNN, pleading President Trump to increase school security and calls for gun control.

 Education

 Lori Robinovitz grew up in Hillsborough Township, New Jersey, where she attended Hillsborough High School and played on the school's soccer team.
 She earned a Bachelor of Science in health and physical education from The College of New Jersey.
 She completed a Master of Arts in education at Gratz College.
 She is certified in the states of New Jersey and New York in health and physical education.

 Career

 Alhadeff worked for the Union Township School District over the course of four years.
 She was a volleyball, cheerleading, and softball coach.
 Alhadeff worked for a year as a health and physical education teacher at the Windward School where she also coached cheerleading.
 A former soccer player, Alhadeff coached the sport for years.